talonstrikesoftware/Working_with_React_and_Go/notes/section8-notes.md

 - Deal with a redirect so user can't save url when they are logged in and access the protected page when they are logged out

 83: Challenge
+- Manage Catalogue needs to be protected
+- Protect the Delete button as well

 84: Solution to Challenge
+- Did the challenge

 85: Saving our token when the user leaves the site

 86: Making better error responses from our back end
 87: Adding images